RickP/MC5000_DevKit/docs/level4.md

 <details markdown=1><summary>Hints</summary>

+- Save the information about the last state of the button to a register
-- Use both MC5000 controllers
+- Use the NOT instruction

 </details>